railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

 .. note:: Sales Teams

-        To define your Sales Teams, go to :menuselection:`Sales --> Configuration -->  Miscellaneous --> Sales Teams`.
+        To define your Sales Teams, go to :menuselection:`Sales --> Configuration --> Sales Teams`.

 Let us take the example of a bank to explain how you can define your sales teams.
 A bank has several departments, such as Insurance, Accounts, Assets, Credit Management.
 Each department may be divided into several subdepartments.
 For Insurance, this could be Group Insurance and Home Insurance.
 The hierarchical structure of your Sales Teams could then be as follows: